-Swimming is allowed at the park's five lakes: Center Lake, Legion Lake, Stockade Lake, Sylvan Lake, and Game Lodge Pond.
+Swimming is allowed at the park's four lakes:

+Center Lake, Legion Lake,

+Stockade Lake, Sylvan Lake

 There are no lifeguards on duty.
 Jumping from cliffs and rocks into the water is illegal and strictly prohibited.
 Pets and glass containers are prohibited from all zoned swimming beaches.

 BOATING

 For your safety, wear a personal flotation device (PFD), or life jacket, whenever you are on the water.

-PFDs are mandatory for all people riding in a boat on South Dakota waters.
-Boating is permitted within Custer State Park with the following restrictions: - " Sylvan Lake, Electric motors only - " Legion Lake, Electric motors only - " Stockade Lake, All boats allowed " Center Lake, Only slow, non-wake boating allowed Boat ramps are available at Stockade and Center Lakes.
+PFDs are mandatory for all people riding on watercraft on South Dakota waters.

+Boating is permitted within Custer State Park with the following restrictions:

+- " Sylvan Lake, Electric motors only

+- " Legion Lake, Electric motors only

+- " Stockade Lake, All boats allowed

+- " Center Lake, Only slow, non-wake boating allowed

+Boat ramps are available at Stockade and Center Lakes.

 FISHING

 Fishing is allowed anywhere in Custer State Park.
 A valid South Dakota fishing license is required and can be purchased online at gfp.sd.gov.

 Anglers will find rainbow, brown, and brook trout in the park's waters.
 Only one trout from a Black Hills stream can exceed 14 inches, but there is no minimum size restriction.
 Daily limit is 5.

 It is legal to use artificial lures, flies, worms, or other bait.
 A variety of sport and panfish are found in Stockade Lake including northern pike, bass, perch, crappie, bluegill, and bullhead.

 Licenses, bait, and tackle are available at each of the four resort areas.
-For daily limits and rules, please refer to the 2024 Fishing Handbook, available at the visitor centers and the park office.
+For daily limits and rules, please refer to the 2025 Fishing Handbook, available at the visitor centers and the park office.
 The handbook is also available online at gfp.sd.gov and on our mobile app, Go Outdoors South Dakota.

+HABITAT STAMP

+A habitat stamp is required for anyone 18 years of age or older when purchasing a fishing license.
+The annual fee for the habitat stamp is \$10 for South Dakota residents and \$25 for nonresidents.
+A habitat stamp is not required for the one-day fishing license.
+Habitat stamp dollars associated with fishing license sales fund aquatic habitat projects on public waters across South Dakota.

 FISHING LICENSE FEES

 LICENSE RESIDENT NON-RESIDENT

-ONE-DAY \$8 \$16
+ONE-DAY \$10 \$26

-THREE-DAY N/A \$37
+THREE-DAY N/A \$45

-ANNUAL \$28 \$67
+ANNUAL \$31 \$80

+CAMPING RESERVATIONS

+Reservations required

-CAMPING RESERVATIONS Reservations required Campsites and group areas can be reserved one year in advance.
-Camping cabin reservations can also be made a year in advance, but must be made at least two days prior to your arrival.
-Fees Camping fees vary per campground.
-There is an additional non-refundable reservation fee of \$7.70 for nonresidents.
-A \$2 fee is assessed to all phone reservations.
+Campsites and group areas can be reserved one year in advance.

+Camping cabin reservations can be made a year in advance, but must be made at least two days prior to your arrival.

+Fees

+Camping fees vary per campground.
+A non-refundable, \$10 fee is assessed to nonresidents making online reservations.
+This fee does not apply to South Dakota residents.

+A fee is assessed to all phone reservations-\$6 for South Dakota residents, \$16 for nonresidents.

 Camping fees for the entire stay must be paid at the time the reservation is made.

 A park entrance license is not included in camping reservation fees and must be purchased separately.

+Cancellations

-Cancellations Cancellations can be made by calling 1.800.710.2267.
+Cancellations can be made by calling 1.800.710.2267.

 Cancellation fees are charged if:

-- " Cancelling a campsite within 7 days of the reservation - cancellation fee is onehalf of one night of the camping fee. - " Cancelling a camping cabin within 30 days of the reservation - cancellation fee is one-half of one night of the rental fee. - Cancelling a campsite at French Creek Horse Camp in Custer State Park within 30 days of the reservation - cancellation fee is one-half of one night of the camping fee. - " The reservation fee that is assessed to all phone reservations and out-of-state residents is non-refundable.
-SAME DAY RESERVATIONS Center Lake Campground - " All open sites can be reserved beginning at 6 a.m.
-MT on the day of arrival. - " Checkout time is noon MT.
+- " Cancelling a campsite within 7 days of the reservation.
+Cancellation fee is onehalf of one night of the camping fee. - " Cancelling a camping cabin within 30 days of the reservation.
+Cancellation fee is one-half of one night of the rental fee. - " Cancelling a campsite at French Creek Horse Camp in Custer State Park within 30 days of the reservation.
+Cancellation fee is one-half of one night of the camping fee.

+" The reservation fee that is assessed to all phone reservations and out-of-state residents is non-refundable.

+SAME DAY RESERVATIONS

+Center Lake Campground

+" All open sites can be reserved beginning at 6 a.m.
+MT on the day of arrival.